MOOTENS/PROGRAMMING-YOUR-BRAND-THROUGH-THE-INTERNET/ch0 RAW.md

  Continue to live your best life until the moment that you die.

- This idea that you work, work, work and then all of a sudden he just stop is not the right idea.
+ This idea that you work, work, work and then all of a sudden we just stop

+This is not the right idea.

- You were and then all the sudden it just stopped
+You work and then all the sudden you just stop.

-is not the right idea
+It's not the right idea.

- because every single moment.
+Every single moment.

 In this reality

-you are working

-every time you breathe your meth

- work is constantly being done

-even if you do nothing like

-doing nothing in a lot of work

-a lot of f****** work

-so let's go ahead and do what the f*** you want to do and I

-think our parents

-think our family

-think our connection t

-hink ancestors

-think our lineage

-because we would not be here without the help of them

-and it's our job to continue and

-continue to provide the best possible life

-for everyone not only our kids but our children from the earth

- everyone

-even if they're strangers

- in the permanent another Nation

-doesn't matter

- we need to do our best buy us to meet

- our bass

-automatically everyone in the world improved

-so thank you for doing your best

-when I'm better you're better

- when you're better I'm better

-when we're going to continue on TV a program

- we are going to go over the schooling academic aspect of the dark

- so just so you have the information about me and where all of this is coming from

- because there is a certain approach

- of how to view with problems

-and depending on the education that you get

- of the experiences that you have

-their different ways of approaching but
+You are working.

+Every time you breathe.

+Work is constantly being done.

+Even if you do nothing.

+Doing nothing i a lot of work .

+A lot of Fucking work

+Let's go ahead and do what the FUCK we want to do.

+Thank our parents

+Thank our family

+Thank our connection t

+Thank ancestors

+Think our lineage

+We would not be here without the help of them.

+It's our job to continue.

+Continue to provide the best possible life.

+For everyone.

+Not only our kids but our children from the earth.

+Everyone.

+Even if they're strangers.

+We are all neighbors in this earth.

+If you are doing your best, we are on the correct team.

+We need to do our best,

+Automatically everyone in the world improves.

+Thank you for doing your best

+When I'm better you're better

+When you're better I'm better

+---

+We're going to continue on with "Programming Your Brand Through The Internet"

+We are going to go over the schooling and academic aspect of this program.

+Just so you have the information about me and where all of this is coming from.

+There is a certain approach of how to view "problems".

+Depending on your education and

+And the experiences that you have.

+There are different ways of approaching life.

 I'm going to show you my background

- just so you have some experience
+So you have deeper perspective.

-and how bad help me and some ways that really help me
+What helped me and some ways that can really help you.

-but overall because we are here right now in this very moment
+Overall because we are here right now in this very moment,

- everything that happened was exactly the way I'm supposed
+Everything that happened was exactly the way it was supposed to happen.

- to have

-all right I want to give a little bit more emphasis on my mom's story
+More emphasis on my mom's story:

- so she grou with my both of my aunts and my grandma
+She grew with my two sisters and my grandma.

- has four of them three sisters at the mall
+Three sisters and one mom.

-our Grandpa was not a very good provider
+Our Grandpa was not a very good provider

-so he decided excited to live the life that he lived and he suffered greatly for it
+So he decided excited to live the life that he lived and he suffered greatly for it

-but because he suffered later on in his life
+Because he suffered later on in his life

 to have a good life of what he wanted